-Historically Sri Lanka saw the confluence of different culture and religion.
-Buddhists, Hindus, Christians, Muslims all are present today, and their legacies are found in the various ruins and monuments across Sri Lanka, such as Sigiriya or Anuradhapura.
+Historically Sri Lanka saw the confluence of different cultures and religions.
+Buddhists, Hindus, Christians, and Muslims are all present today, and their legacies are found in the various ruins and monuments across Sri Lanka, such as Sigiriya or Anuradhapura.

 13. Sri Lanka Travel Safety

-If you wonder “is it safe to travel to Sri Lanka,” the answer is yes.
-We found Sri Lanka safe to travel.
+If you wonder, “is it safe to travel to Sri Lanka,” the answer is yes.
+We found Sri Lanka safe to travel to.
 We did not feel threatened or uneasy at any point during our time there.
-However, general safety reminders apply, as to not flash cash, watch for your jewelry and electronic equipment, and be mindful walking at night in remote or dark places.
+However, general safety reminders apply, such as not flashing cash, watching for your jewelry and electronic equipment, and being mindful when walking in remote or dark places at night.